Casualties of the September 11 attacks: 2010s

 As of 11 September 2012, a total of 2,753 death certificates had been filed relating to the attacks.
 Of these, 1,588 (58%) were forensically identified from recovered physical remains.

 On April 17, 2013, five possible remains were recovered after being sifted at Fresh Kills Landfill on Staten Island.
 The medical examiner said evidence of a possible victim of the attacks was recovered as well two days later.
 On June 21, 2013, the medical examiner's office matched its 1,637th victim, a 43-year-old woman, to its list of victims as a result of DNA testing of debris collected from the site.
 By family request, her name was not released.
-On July 5, 2013, the medical examiner's office identified the remains of FDNY firefighter Lt.
-Jeffrey P. Walz, 37, after they were retested.
+On July 5, 2013, the medical examiner's office identified the remains of 37-year-old FDNY firefighter Lt.
+Jeffrey P. Walz, after they were retested.
 His remains were recovered months after the attack and was the 1,638th victim forensically identified.

 On August 7, 2017, the medical examiner's office matched its 1,641st victim.
-The victim was identified through retesting of DNA from remains recovered in 2001.
+The victim, an adult male whose identity was withheld at the request of his family, was identified through retesting of DNA from remains recovered in 2001.
 In 2017 it was reported that only 1,641 victims, or just under 60%, had identified remains.
 On July 25, 2018, the medical examiner's office matched its 1,642nd victim.
 The victim, 26-year-old Scott Michael Johnson, was identified through the retesting of DNA from remains recovered in 2001.

-As of October 2019, three additional victims were successfully identified over the course of the year, bringing the total number of identified victims to 1,645.
+As of October 2019, three additional victims, whose identities were withheld at the request of their families, were successfully identified over the course of the year, bringing the total number of identified victims to 1,645.
 1,108 remaining victims, representing 40% of those who perished in the World Trade Center attacks were still yet to be identified.